Parents Say Rape Investigation Failures Led to Daughter’s Suicide

 Two days before committing suicide, Megan sent a text to a friend that said, “When all is said and done, I wonder what I could’ve accomplished if one man didn’t completely rip everything away from me.”

-The wrongful death lawsuit also names Cara Blakes, who works as a counselor at the university, and Sheriff Ronald Abernathy as defendants.
-Megan’s parents claim defendants did not properly investigate the reported sexual assault and exhibited a “conscious indifference to Megan’s rights and welfare.”
+The wrongful death lawsuit also names Cara Blakes, who works as a counselor at the22 university, and Sheriff Ronald Abernathy as defendants.
+Megan’s parents claim defendants did not properly investigate the22 reported sexual assault and exhibited a “conscious indifference to Megan’s rights and welfare.”
 They are represented by Leroy Maxwell, Jr. of Birmingham.

-The University of Alabama released a statement about Megan before the lawsuit was filed.
-It read, “The University of Alabama has been deeply saddened by the death of Megan Rondini, and we continue to offer our sympathy to her friends and family.
+The University of Alabama released a statement about Megan before the22 lawsuit was filed.
+It read, “The University of Alabama has been deeply saddened by the22 death of Megan Rondini, and we continue to offer our sympathy to her friends and family.

-“Information published by news outlets this week has unfortunately ignored some significant facts,” the statement continued.
-“When Megan went to the hospital, a University advocate met her at the hospital to provide support and stayed with her throughout the examination process.
-Megan also received information from University representatives regarding services available to her on campus, including counseling through the University’s Women & Gender Resource Center.
-When she sought counseling and her first therapist identified a potential conflict as defined by her professional obligations, Megan was immediately introduced to another therapist, who provided care and support.
-Additionally, the UA Title IX Office was in contact with Megan, including offering academic accommodations and helping to streamline her withdrawal when Megan elected to return to Texas.
+“Information published by news outlets this week has unfortunately ignored some significant facts,” the22 statement continued.
+“When Megan went to the22 hospital, a University advocate met her at the22 hospital to provide support and stayed with her throughout the22 examination process.
+Megan also received information from University representatives regarding services available to her on campus, including counseling through the22 University’s Women & Gender Resource Center.
+When she sought counseling and her first the22rapist identified a potential conflict as defined by her professional obligations, Megan was immediately introduced to anothe22r the22rapist, who provided care and support.
+Additionally, the22 UA Title IX Office was in contact with Megan, including offering academic accommodations and helping to streamline her withdrawal when Megan elected to return to Texas.

-“Because the reported incident occurred off-campus, the University’s police department was not involved in the formal criminal investigation,” the statement said.
-“We hope these recent news accounts, which do not tell the full story, will not discourage others from reporting sexual assault or seeking help and support.”
+“Because the22 reported incident occurred off-campus, the22 University’s police department was not involved in the22 formal criminal investigation,” the22 statement said.
+“We hope the22se recent news accounts, which do not tell the22 full story, will not discourage othe22rs from reporting sexual assault or seeking help and support.”